HarryBof/Youtube-Content-Guard/README.md

 * Delete all rules
 * Change the Gemini API key

-Enter the same password again to hide the admin panel.
+Enter the same password again or exit the extension to hide the admin panel.

 ---